Lennox Lewis vs. Phil Jackson: The fight

 Lewis would dominate the match from the opening round.
 Within the fight's first 30 seconds, Lewis was able to land a right hand that knocked Jackson to the canvas.
 Lewis would continue his dominance over Jackson winning the first four rounds on all three of the judge's scorecards.
 Late in round 5, Lewis would gain a second knockdown over Jackson after landing a straight right hand to Jackson's face.
 Jackson remained on the mat until the referee got to the count of nine and continued with the fight.
 With less than 10 seconds remaining in the round, Lewis tried to quickly land a combination on Jackson in hopes of gaining the knockout victory, but the bell rang just as he was able to knock Jackson down for the third time.
 Because the bell had rung, Lewis had a point deducted on the judge's scorecards.
 Lewis would further dominate Jackson in rounds six and seven before finally ending the fight 1:35 into round eight after dropping Jackson for the third time in the fight with a four-punch combination.
-Immediately after the knockdown, referee Arthur Mercante, Sr. stopped the fight and Lewis was named the winner by technical knockout.
+Immediately after the knockdown, referee Arthur Mercante Sr. stopped the fight and Lewis was named the winner by technical knockout.

+Aftermath

+Lewis entered into negotiations with both the WBA and IBF Michael Moorer and former Olympics rival Riddick Bowe, before signing to face Bowe following a mandatory defence against the largely unheralded Oliver McCall.